YashBhalodi/chessnote/README.md

 For a deep dive into the parser's architecture, execution flow, and design decisions, please see our comprehensive **[Technical Documentation](./docs/README.md)**.
 This is the best resource for developers looking to contribute to the project or understand its inner workings.

-## Roadmap & Contributing
+## Contributing & Future Roadmap

-ChessNote is currently feature-complete for parsing.
-Our future roadmap (Milestone 4) is focused on building tools on top of the library:

-*   **`chessnote` CLI:** A command-line tool for validating and analyzing PGN files.
-*   **GIF Renderer:** A tool to generate animated GIFs of chess games.

-Contributions are welcome!
-Please open an issue to discuss any proposed changes.
+ChessNote's parser is now stable and feature-complete.
+While there is no immediate roadmap for new features, we are always open to suggestions and contributions from the community.

+If you have an idea for a new feature or a suggestion for improvement, we encourage you to open a GitHub issue to discuss it.
+For more detailed guidelines on how to contribute, please see our [Contributing Guide](./CONTRIBUTING.md).

 ## License